In this article:

 Sprinkle sunflower seeds on top of your salad, slather a layer of sunflower butter on your toast, or enjoy a handful just by themselves.

 Edamame may sound exotic, but all they are raw or steamed soybeans.
-The best way to buy them is in the frozen section of your supermarket.
+The best way to buy them is by checking the frozen section of the supermarket.

 Not only are they a source of complete plant protein featuring all essential amino acids, but they also provide phytochemicals known to prevent and fight disease.

 The American Institute for Cancer Research lists soy as one of the foods that fight cancer.
 (8)